jonasphilipp/InfOCF/docs/guides/facts_and_diagnostics.md

 Goal: Use System Z extended mode with facts and interpret diagnostics.

 You will:
-- Initialize System Z with/without facts in extended mode
+- Initialize System Z with/without facts with extended partitioning
 - Inspect partitions/layers
 - Run and interpret `consistency_diagnostics`